-Billy Reed's was probably the first restaurant in America to serve Caesar Salad, and certainly popularized it as the press became aware that the stars eating there were consuming this "garlic" salad.
+Billy Reed’s was probably the first restaurant in America to serve Caesar Salad, and certainly popularized it as the press became aware that the stars frequenting his club were eating a “garlic” salad.

-At Billy Reed's, Judy Garland met Sid Luft (her husband from 1952 to 1965), a piano player named Cy Coleman (1929 to 2004) got his first job playing cocktail lounge music (before he went on to write songs such as "Witchcraft", "The Best is yet to Come", "Hey, Look Me Over", and "Big Spender",) and the world first got a look at a singer named Doris Day.
+At Billy Reed’s, Judy Garland met Sid Luft (her husband from 1952 to 1965), a piano player named Cy Coleman (1929 to 2004) got his first job playing cocktail lounge music (before he went on to write songs such as “Witchcraft”, “The Best is yet to Come”, “Hey, Look Me Over”, and “Big Spender”), and the world first got a look at an unknown singer named Doris Day.

 He wrote some gags for Bob Hope and Al Jolson, taught himself tap dancing, and did the first male tap-dancing routine in a talkie movie (dancing to “Tip-toe through the Tulips” with Ann Pennington in “Gold Diggers.”)
 Later he also performed as part of a trio called “Jackson, Irving and Reed”; danced in films such as “Laugh Parade”, Cole Porter’s “Fifty-million Frenchmen”, and “42nd Street”; and was dance director and assistant producer at the Copacabana during Monte Proser’s time there.